Contrast-Security-OSS/docs/content/user/apps/AddingAnApplication.md

 <a href="assets/images/Add-agent-button.png" rel="lightbox" title="Click the button to Add Agent"><img class="thumbnail" src="assets/images/Add-agent-button.png"/></a>

 After choosing a language, you can customize your settings by checking the box for **Custom Agent Profile** before downloading the agent.
-Choose a name for your profile and, if desired, configure HTTP Proxy settings by checking **Use HTTP Proxy**.
+Choose a name for your profile; check **Use HTTP Proxy** to configure HTTP Proxy settings, if desired.
 Once one or more custom profiles are created, you can select them from the dropdown or click **Manage Profiles** to copy, rename and delete saved profiles.

 <a href="assets/images/KB3-f03_2.png" rel="lightbox" title="Custom Profile"><img class="thumbnail" src="assets/images/KB3-f03_2.png"/></a>